Christina Yoon, PhD

 Vice President and Director, East Region

 Lots of consultants understand the mechanics of fundraising, but my interpersonal skills and broad range of experience sets me apart.
-Through working with world-class academic institutions, membership-based organizations and community-based nonprofits over the past twelve years, I have learned that a strong consultant-client partnership and clarity of expectations are the make-or-break factors to a successful engagement.
+Through working with world-class academic institutions, membership-based organizations, and community-based nonprofits over the past 16 years, I have learned that a strong consultant-client partnership and clarity of expectations are the make-or-break factors to a successful engagement.
 I help organizations embrace and nurture a culture of philanthropy and raise the necessary resources to fulfill their mission.

 Recent Clients Served